wangonya/wangonya.com/content/blog/heapq.md

 ---

 Often when working with collections of data, you may want to find the smallest or largest item.
-It\'s easy enough to write a function that iterates through the items and returns the smallest or largest one, or use the builtin `min()`, `max()`, or
+It's easy enough to write a function that iterates through the items and returns the smallest or largest one, or use the builtin `min()`, `max()`, or
 `sorted()` functions.
 Another interesting way may be